dmlc/xgboost/doc/build.rst

 For a list of CMake options like GPU support, see ``#-- Options`` in CMakeLists.txt on top level of source tree.

-Building on Linux distributions
+Building on Linux and other UNIX-like systems
 ===============================

-On Ubuntu, after obtaining the source code, one builds XGBoost by running CMake:
+After obtaining the source code, one builds XGBoost by running CMake:

 .. code-block:: bash